Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/lea-immenkamp/project-description.md

     the intervention), that represent the quality index before and after the intervention, respectively.

-3. We further need to calculate the increase in quality (ΔQI) for each child and each intervention.
-Create a new variable, ΔQI, that represents the difference between QIpost and QIpre (ΔQI= QIpost-QIpre)

-4. Compare the two interventions in terms of their effect on the increase in quality.

-5. Test whether motivation mediates the relationship between the intervention and the increase in quality (for each type).
+3. Calculate a mean for sweet 1-4 and merge the new variable together with the childrens age to the other tabel, so that you have one dataset in total.

-6. Plot the individual changes in behavior before and after the two Interventions across the conditions.
+4. Compare the two interventions in terms of their effect on the increase in quality visualy.
+Plot the individual changes in behavior before and after the two Interventions across the conditions.
     Therefore each panel shows a simple two-pint line (a connected dot plot) where each line represents one participant, connecting their pre score to post score.
 The panels should be titled “Reality Check” and “Sugar Shock”.
 Both titles must appear centered above each panel.
 The two panels can share the same x- and y-axis, but each panel contains its own set of lines.
 Name the x-axis “Intervention type” (with two categorial positions; Quality Index Pre and Quality Index Post) and the y-axis “Behavioral Indicator” (Numeric scale 1-4; tick marks 1,2,3,4).
-Similar to this:
+In order to manage overplotting, the line thickness or colour should be scaled according to the frequency of the line.
+Get inspiration here:

     ![Image](images/example%20plot.png)

-Or plot it completely different.
-You should at least highlight the changes from pre to post within your plot.

-1. Test whether helpfulness mediates the relationship between the intervention and the increase in quality (for each type).

-2. Test whether the children’s general attitude towards sweets moderates the effect of the intervention on the increase in quality (for each type).

-3. Think of a way to plot the results of 7 and 8
+5. Test whether motivation moderates the relationship between the intervention and the QIpost in quality (for each type) and control for the initial QIpre.
+In statistics, moderation happens when a third variable changes the strength or direction of the relationship between two other variables (predictor and outcome).
+In our case the predictor is the Intervention type, the Outcome would be QIpost and the moderator is the motivation.
+To calculate a Moderation in R use an interaction term within the LMM: model2 &lt;- lmer(QIpost ~ intervention\_type \* motivaton + QIpre, data = data)

+6. To plot the moderation of task 6, use a linear plot with the motivation on the x-Axis, QIpost quality on the y-axis and one line (colour) for each Intervention type.
+It should look like an interaction plot in the end.